carlosmmatos/fal-con-24/labs/lab3/README.md

 By the end of this lab, you will be able to:

-- Understand the potential for using Ansible EDA to monitor and respond to CrowdStrike Falcon events
+- Understand the potential for using EDA to monitor and respond to CrowdStrike Falcon events
 - Create rules and conditions to filter events
 - Respond to events using Ansible playbooks